Learning Transfer Operators by Kernel Density Estimation: Theory of Density Estimation

-Note that analysis of MSE in the theory of multivariate histogram estimators is similar in methodology, to which we refer to \cite{scott_2015}.
-The important point to this stage of the paper is that the famous Ulam-Galerkin estimation of the transfer operators by formula Eq.~(\ref{est2}) amounts to problems of density estimations of the marginal and joint distributions $p_X(x)$ and $p_{X'X}(x',x)$ leading to the estimation of the conditional distribution $p_{X'|X}(x'|x)$.
-This said, we can now contrast that this discussion is not a description of the Ulam problem (vs the Ulam-Galerkin estimation), since the Ulam problem describes that these estimates are stochastic matrices each with dominant eigenvector describing the invariant state of the corresponding Markov chain, and that converges weakly to the invariant distribution of the original dynamical system; and conditions for when this is in fact true were given as a theorem under hypothesis of bounded total variation first in \cite{LI1976177}.
+Note that analysis of \gls{mse} in the theory of multivariate histogram estimators is similar in methodology, to which we refer to \cite{scott_2015}.
+The important point to this stage of the paper is that the famous Ulam-Galerkin estimation of the transfer operators by the formula \cref{est2} amounts to problems of density estimations of the marginal and joint distributions $\rho_X(x)$ and $\rho_{X'X}(x',x)$ leading to the estimation of the conditional distribution $\rho_{X'|X}(x'|x)$.
+This said, we can now state that this is not a description of the Ulam problem (vs the Ulam-Galerkin estimation).
+The Ulam problem describes these estimates in terms of stochastic matrices, each with dominant eigenvector describing the invariant state of the corresponding Markov chain, and that converges weakly to the invariant distribution of the original dynamical system.
+Conditions for when this is in fact true were given as a theorem under the hypothesis of bounded total variation first in \cite{li1976finite}.

-Now we pursue to other, perhaps more favorable density estimators of the transfer operator, notably kernel density estimation.
+Now we pursue other, perhaps more favorable density estimators of the transfer operator, notably \gls{kde}.